PoCInnovation/Pool2023/Software/day05/React/README.md

 - You must create the file `cypress/integration/login.spec.ts`

 **Tips:**
-- You will need to easily find components of you UI.
-Give them [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id?retiredLocale=id).
+- You will need to easily find components of you UI, give them an [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id?retiredLocale=id) 😄

 ## Step 5 - Your first dashboard